What Should Your Close Rate Be?

 If you do the math, this tells us that sales reps are expected to work 1,000 marketing qualified leads down to 14 to 48 sales qualified leads and close 20% to 30% of those leads respectively; and end up with 3 to 14 deals.
 Not very efficient, right?

-The reality is?
-Sales isn’t qualifying 1,000 marketing qualified leads to 3 to 14 sales qualified leads.
+The reality is that sales isn’t qualifying 1,000 marketing qualified leads to 3 to 14 sales qualified leads.
 They don’t have the time or interest (or the DNA).What does happen?
 A few leads are cherry-picked out—and other leads are left to go into the black hole called CRM.

 Imagine Spending $208,350 on Marketing Leads That Are Trashed Immediately